michaelrsweet/lprint/README.md

 - Zebra/Eltron EPL2 printers
 - Zebra ZPL printers

-Additional drivers for Brother PT/QL and Zebra CPCL printers can be enabled using the `--enable-experimental` configure option, however they are untested and/or not fully functional.
-Other label printers will be added as time and access to printers permits.
+Additional drivers for Brother PT/QL, ESC/POS, and Zebra CPCL printers can be enabled using the `--enable-experimental` configure option, however they are untested and/or not fully functional.
+Other label and receipt printers will be added as time and access to printers permits.

 Standards
 ---------

-Through PAPPL, LPrint implements PWG 5100.14-2020: IPP Everywhere™ and the IPP Label Printing Extensions v1.0 for each printer, and has a partial implementation of PWG 5100.22-2019: IPP System Service v1.0 for managing the print queues and default printer.
+Through PAPPL, LPrint implements PWG 5100.14-2020: IPP Everywhere™ v1.1 and the IPP Label Printing Extensions v1.0 for each printer, and has a partial implementation of PWG 5100.22-2025: IPP System Service v1.1 for managing the print queues and default printer.

 Legal Stuff
 -----------

-LPrint is Copyright © 2019-2025 by Michael R Sweet.
+LPrint is Copyright © 2019-2026 by Michael R Sweet.

 LPrint is licensed under the Apache License Version 2.0.
 See the files "LICENSE" and "NOTICE" for more information.